kenncheng/GCD-course-project/CodeBook.md

 <h1>CodeBook for Tidying the UCI HAR Dataset</h1>

 <h2>Background</h2>

-<p>This CodeBook describes the data, the variables and any transformations or work that was performed using script run_Analysis.R to clean up the UCI HAR Dataset and produce a tidy flat text called "tidy_data.txt" that can be read using a data.table for further analysis."</p>
+<p>This CodeBook describes the data, the variables and transformations that were performed using script run_Analysis.R to clean up the UCI HAR Dataset and produce a tidy flat text called "tidy_data.txt" that can be read using a data.table for further analysis."</p>

 <p>The UCI HAR Dataset represents data collected from the accelerometers from the Samsung Galaxy S smarthphone.
 The original data and full description is available at this link <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UCI HAR Dataset</a>.</p>"